 Active Travel in Cheshire East

-We are developing a new Active Travel Strategy and are inviting your views to ensure that we can refine and prioritise what matters most to our communities in Cheshire East.
+We are in the process of developing a new Active Travel Strategy to help refine and prioritise what matters most to our communities across Cheshire East.

 Local Cycling and Walking Infrastructure Plans

-We adopted Local Cycling and Walking Infrastructure Plans (LCWIPs) for Crewe, Congleton, Macclesfield and Wilmslow in 2021.
-See below for the adopted plans:
+We adopted Local Cycling and Walking Infrastructure Plans (LCWIPs) for Crewe, Congleton, Macclesfield and Wilmslow in 2021:

 We have been progressing with development and delivery of infrastructure identified in these plans.